What Is Epilepsy Surgery?

 Are There Risks?

 Before you have surgery, your doctor will discuss the pros and cons with you.
-They include:
+Some risks are:

-- Infection and bleeding, as well as the risk of an allergic reaction to the anesthesia.
+- Infection and bleeding, as well as the chance of an allergic reaction to the anesthesia.
 These are common with any operation.

 - Making existing problems worse or creating new trouble with the way your brain works.
 You could lose vision, speech, memory, or movement.